Ankur Parikh, DO

 Practicing Since: 2012

-“I believe an integrated treatment approach is what is best for patients, and Cancer Treatment Centers of America® (CTCA) really embodies that,” says Dr. Ankur Parikh, Medical Director of International Program & Medical Director of the Center for Advanced Individual Medicine™ (CAIM), Hematologist-Oncologist & Medical Oncologist.
+“I believe an integrated treatment approach is what is best for patients, and Cancer Treatment Centers of America® (CTCA) really embodies that,” says Dr. Ankur Parikh, Medical Director of the Center for Advanced Individual Medicine™ (CAIM), Medical Director of International Program and a Hematologist-Oncologist & Medical Oncologist.
 “I decided to join CTCA® because I was very impressed with the patient care model.
 I wanted to be part of a team that manages all aspects of what patients need to fight cancer.”

 The hematologist-oncologist and medical oncologist became a member of our team of cancer experts at our Philadelphia hospital in 2012.
 He notes, “I really enjoy the work environment at CTCA.
 The team is extremely helpful and accommodating.
 It’s also great to work in a place where you know your patients are being taken very good care of.
 Communication among the staff and the team approach to patient care are strengths of CTCA.”